| Safe Haskell | None |

 Instances

-HasProgramInfo ClusterEnv Source # | |
+| HasProgramInfo ClusterEnv Source # | |

-Defined in Hyperion.Cluster Methods | |
+| Defined in Hyperion.Cluster Methods | |

-HasProgramInfo JobEnv Source # | |
+| HasProgramInfo JobEnv Source # | |

-Defined in Hyperion.Job Methods toProgramInfo :: JobEnv -> ProgramInfo Source # |
+| Defined in Hyperion.Job Methods toProgramInfo :: JobEnv -> ProgramInfo Source # | |

 type Cluster = ReaderT ClusterEnv Process Source #

-monad.
-It is simply Process
+The Cluster monad.
+It is simply Process with ClusterEnv environment.

 Type representing resources for an MPI job.